boku7/azureOutlookC2/README.md

 ## Instructions
 1. Standup Red Team Azure Infrastructure that will be used as the Command & Control by following my blog post [The Art of the Device Code Phish](https://0xboku.com/2021/07/12/ArtOfDeviceCodePhish.html) to setup:
   + Azure Account Subscription
+    + *When creating an Azure Account, help the Microsoft DFIR team by attributing your account to your Red Team organization.
+This helps save time for their team when they are investigating if you are a real threat, performing threat emulation services, or performing offensive security research.
+    + See [Nick Carr- Lead, Cyber Crime Intelligence / Investigations @Microsoft](https://twitter.com/ItsReallyNick/status/1290850096683388930) for more insight.
   + Azure Active Directory Tenant
   + Office 365 for Azure Active Directory
   + Create a user for the Outlook Command & Control mailbox